SarathKumarKomathukattil/multimodal-agentic-rag/README.md

 ## What it does

-Given a natural-language request — optionally referencing an image — the agent reasons about what information it needs and calls the right tools automatically.
+Given a natural-language request, optionally referencing an image - the agent reasons about what information it needs and calls the right tools automatically.

 Example request (all four tools in one turn):